onap/multicloud-k8s/kud/hosting_providers/containerized/README.md

 ```
 Do the same for the cluster-102 with c01 and IP address 10.10.10.5.

-Create the ssh secret for Baremetal or VM based on your deployment. and Launch the kubernetes job as follows
+Create the ssh secret for Baremetal or VM based on your deployment.
+Launch the kubernetes job as follows.
 ```
 $ kubectl create secret generic ssh-key-secret --from-file=id_rsa=/root/.ssh/id_rsa --from-file=id_rsa.pub=/root/.ssh/id_rsa.pub
 $ CLUSTER_NAME=cluster-101